 Understanding Backpropagation

 The fast and efficient computation of gradients is a defining feature of all modern machine learning frameworks such as PyTorch.
-The algorithm powering all of these frameworks and the modern deep learning revolution is known as backpropagation (or for those more savy, reverse mode automatic differentiation).
-It’s surprisingly easy to implement, so that’s what we’re going to be doing in this course.
+The algorithm powering all of these frameworks and the modern deep learning revolution is known as backpropagation, and it's surprisingly easy to implement, so that's what we're going to be doing in this course.

-If the explainations below don’t click at first, it’s recommended that you skip this section, read the next chapter, and then come back to it.
-Don’t spend too much time trying to understand this on the first pass!
+If the explanations in this chapter don't click the first time you read them, that's fine!
+It's recommended that you glean what you can from this chapter, and then come back to it again after reading the next chapter.
+Don't spend too much time trying to understand this on the first pass!

 What Problem's Being Solved?